hydroserver2/hydroserver/docs/deployment/frontend-deployment.md

 While the frontend is dependent on the backend application, deploying the frontend first is recommended.
 This approach uses the CloudFront distribution created for the frontend as a reverse proxy for the backend Elastic Beanstalk deployment.

-Start by visiting the [HydroServer frontend GitHub repository](https://github.com/hydroserver2/hydroserver-webapp-front).
+Start by visiting the [HydroServer Data Management App GitHub repository](https://github.com/hydroserver2/hydroserver-data-management-app).
 Download the repository or create a fork for codebase modifications or automated deployment using GitHub Actions.

 ## The Environment File